crossplane-contrib/function-environment-configs/README.md

 [![CI](https://github.com/crossplane-contrib/function-environment-configs/actions/workflows/ci.yml/badge.svg)](https://github.com/crossplane-contrib/function-environment-configs/actions/workflows/ci.yml) ![GitHub release (latest SemVer)](https://img.shields.io/github/release/crossplane-contrib/function-environment-configs)

 > [!WARNING]
-> This function is under active development and is not yet stable.
 > This function relies on functionalities only available in Crossplane 1.15 and
 > later.
 It will not work with earlier versions.